LeHien2818/demoGit/README.md

 # demoGit
 Le Hien 22028101
 This is a game which is made by using C++ and library SDL 2.0 This game is all about a bird have to fly in order to avoid a lot of pipes on its way.
-This is a clone of Flappy Bird origin, but i did redesign the bird, pipes and the background as well.
+This game is inspired by the Flappy Bird origin.
 I also added some sound effects by using SDL_mixer library.
 How to play:
   - you can click your mouse or press SPACE key on the keyboard to start the Game, and also use it to help your Bird can jump a short distance verlically so as to not collide the barriers(the pipes).
 Each pipe that you pass will help your score